-After almost nine quite deaths in north Kashmir, there are scores literally fighting for life as they have spent millions in managing their Heroin-thirst.
+After almost nine quiet deaths in north Kashmir, there are scores literally fighting for life as they have spent millions in managing their Heroin-thirst.
 In the police run, Rehab at Baramulla, Shams Irfan listened to horror stories from some young boys desperate to come out of the opioid crisis that is spreading like an epidemic in north Kashmir

 Every day, Asif, 23, regrets his decision to board a friend’s car for a joyride around apple town of Sopore in north Kashmir.